awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/configuring-https-ssl-upload.md

 Make note of the Amazon Resource Name \(ARN\) for your certificate\.
 You will use it when you update your load balancer configuration settings to use HTTPS\.

-To see sample certificates that are valid with IAM, go to [Sample Certificates](http://docs.aws.amazon.com/IAM/latest/UserGuide/InstallCert.html) in the *AWS Identity and Access Management Using IAM User Guide*\.
+For sample certificates that are valid with IAM, see [http://docs.aws.amazon.com/IAM/latest/UserGuide/InstallCert.html](http://docs.aws.amazon.com/IAM/latest/UserGuide/InstallCert.html) go to [Working with Server Certificates](http://docs.aws.amazon.com/IAM/latest/UserGuide/InstallCert.html) in the *IAM User Guide*\.